machineid-io/langchain-machineid-template/README.md

 # MachineID.io + LangChain Starter Template
 ### Add device limits to LangChain agents with one small register/validate block.

-A minimal template showing how to use MachineID.io to control LangChain-based agents or workers.
+A minimal LangChain starter showing how to wrap any agent or worker with MachineID.io device registration and validation.
-Use this starter to prevent uncontrolled scaling, enforce hard device limits, and ensure each agent validates before running.
+Use this template to prevent uncontrolled scaling, enforce hard device limits, and ensure each agent validates before running.

 The free org key supports **3 devices**, with higher limits available on paid plans.